kaazing/java.client/README.md

 0. Go to the cloned directory: ```cd amqp.client.java```
 0. Build the project: ```mvn clean install```

-# Prebuilt Project

-You can also download the library for this project by downloading the full distribution from kaazing.org.

 # Learning How to Develop AMQP 0-9-1 Java Client Applications

 Learn to develop [AMQP 0-9-1 Java client applications](http://kazing.org/documentaton/5.0/dev-amqp-java/o_dev_amqp_java.html).